argoproject/Argo/docs/users/themeoptions.rst

 **Single Article Template** - Starting with version 0.3, Largo introduced a new single-post template that more prominently highlights article content, which is the default.
 For backward compatibility, the pre-0.3 version is also available, which by default includes a sidebar.
 The new template optionally includes a sidebar of your choice.

+**Category Options** - Starting with version 0.5.3, Largo allows you to disable the standard featured posts area on top of category archive pages.
+The five posts that are normally displayed on top of the page become part of the main column of posts.

 **Sidebar Options** - These affect the presentation of the sidebar to the reader.

 - Add a third sidebar used only on archive pages (category, tag, author and series pages), configurable in Appearance > Widgets